Henry David Thoreau: "Life Without Principle" final works and legacy

+In addition to "Life Without Principle", Thoreau was writing and reworking several other lectures and essays for publication in the final months of his life, including "Walking", "Wild Apples", and "Autumnal Tints".

+Ideas

 Nature and human existence

 Most of the luxuries and many of the so-called comforts of life are not only not indispensable, but positive hindrances to the elevation of mankind.